122 Green Acres Drive

 craig

-Here's a shot of several A-1s.
+Below is a shot of several A-1s.

-Here's a shot of my smaller A-2 model.
+Below is a shot of my smaller A-2 model.
 It's very sweet!
 Also has a great sound for flat picking, just different.
 My good buddy plays one and he's a big cross-picking guy.

-I have been building guitars for 15 years now and I've
+I built guitars for 15 years and built many shapes and sizes.

-built many shapes and sizes.
 I started by building my guitar using traditional methods and materials.
 Then I started using some of the high tech materials and techniques that are cutting edge for the lutherie world.
 I discovered that, for me, the traditional way is the most direct and truest form of building.
-I am happiest when I am making traditionally built, very light, responsive guitars that have an open and rich voice.
-(I do use graphite rods in the necks of my guitars because using them does increase the stability of the neck.)
+I was happiest when I was making traditionally built, very light, responsive guitars that have an open and rich voice.
+(I did use graphite rods in the necks of my guitars because using them does increase the stability of the neck.)

 The above image was taken during construction of the guitar.
 It's a Brazilian rosewood A-1C.
 Cool wood, huh?